 The Alum Cave trailhead begins in the center of two parking lots, located directly off Highway 441 through the Great Smoky Mountains National Park.
 You immediately cross two brides, one over Walker Camp Prong, and the other over Alum Cave Creek.
 Both are gorgeous and make for a great start, to an amazing hike.

-The trail is really divided into two main sections.
-The first part of the trail is moderate, and goes from the trailhead, 2.5 miles out to Alum Cave, the location of an old Alum mine.
+The trail has two main sections.
+From the trailhead, the initial 2.5 miles of the trail are moderate and lead to Alum Cave, which contains an old Alum mine.
 The trail starts by following along Alum Cave Creek for a while and remains mostly flat.
 The trail then begins a slow and steady climb up to Alum Cave.

 You can read more about this portion of the trail, and see lots of photos in our Alum Cave Trail Guide.